clairexen/riscv-fanfic/riscv-long/riscv-long.md

 extension space is large enough for 1536 vendors.
 If each vendor is assigned a unique page+opcode+f3 tuple then there is enough space for 12288 vendors.

+The 48-bit "prefix format" can be thought of as just much more 32-bit encoding space.
+The longer prefix formats simply add additional immediate bits.

+The "extended format" is just the regular 32-bit instruction format with f3=000 and additional immediate bits following after the 32-bit instruction word. funct7 encoding space for "extended format" instructions is precious.
+These instructions should therefore never occupy more than one funct7 code point, and, if possible, should share the same funct7 code point with other instructions from the same extension. `funct7=-----10` is used for R4-type instructions and `funct7=-----11` is reserved for custom extensions.

-The "extended format" and the "immediate format" use a 2-bit length field, encoding for instructions that are 48-bit (00), 64-bit (01), or 80-bit (10) in size, with 11 indicating a prefix format instruction.
+The "extended format" and the "immediate format" contain a 2-bit length field, encoding for instructions that are 48-bit (00), 64-bit (01), or 80-bit (10) in size, with 11 indicating a prefix format instruction.

     |len|